ankith0073/vehicle-detection/writeup_template.md

 ---
 ###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ###Histogram of Oriented Gradients (HOG)

 ####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+Histogram of Oriented Gradients (HOG) is the primary feature on which the SVM classifier is trained

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the second code cell of the IPython notebook(vechicle_detection.ipynb)

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+The images of the car and non-car classes were read and the following parameters gave a good accuracy on test set with SVM classifier

+orient = 9, pix_per_cell = 8, cell_per_block = 2.
+The snippet on how HOG looks for car and non car images were as shown below

 ![alt text][image1]

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+The main motivation behind playing with parametes of skimage.HOG() were to obtain good accuracy of classfication on the test set.

+The following parameters gave an accuracy of more than 98% on test set orient = 9, pix_per_cell = 8, cell_per_block = 2

 ####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+Describe how (and identify where in your code) you trained a classifier using your selected HOG features

-I trained a linear SVM using...
+A Support vector machine classfier was used to classify vehicle non-vehicle data.
+The features which was used was Histogram of oriented gradients.
+As a single feature was used Standard scalar was not used to make different features have same scaling!

 ###Sliding Window Search